-I had debated making it a road trip, but it was only a weekend trip.
-So I did not want to waste time on the road.
-Besides, everything I wanted to see on that long weekend was mostly in Georgetown anyway, in the UNESCO Heritage Area.
-Georgetown itself has notoriously hard to navigate streets – for someone not local to it – and the Penang bridge traffic is infamous.
+I debated making it a road trip.
+But as I only had a long weekend, I did not want to waste time on the road.
+Besides, everything I wanted to see was mostly in Georgetown, in the UNESCO Heritage Area.
+Georgetown has notoriously hard-to-navigate streets for someone not local to it, and the Penang Bridge traffic is infamous.
 It is far more convenient to visit Penang car-less.

 This was the year when I had vowed to travel every single long weekend in the year.
-They would by default be solo travel.
-I had established by this time that if I did not go alone, I would not be going at all.
+I would by default be travelling solo.
+By this time it was clear that if I did not travel alone, I would not be going at all.

-Since it was the time for doing something different (even if only a tiny bit different, in hindsight) I opted for unconventional digs.
+It was the time for doing things differently (even if only a tiny bit different, in hindsight).
+So I opted for unconventional digs, for me.
 Not quite backpacking – more like glampacking.
-It feels not quite so radical a departure from what I was used to.
-Baby steps, right?
+Or was this flashpacking?

 It is very cool.
-A very effective and tasteful lifting of Penang nostalgia and Peranakan culture, into present-day comfort.
+They did a very effective and tasteful job of lifting Penang nostalgia and Peranakan culture, into present-day comfort.

 British Penang Origin Story: An Irreverent Summary

-It’s actually a pretty common colonisation theme across the peninsula when it comes to the British.
-The Portuguese captured Melaka with much blood spilled, in several waves of assault, and uncounted lives lost, suffering afterwards numerous re-capture attempts by the exiled royalty.
+It’s actually a pretty common theme across the Malay peninsula when it comes to the British.
+The Portuguese captured Melaka with much blood spilled, in several waves of assault, and uncounted lives lost, and then suffering numerous (unsuccessful) re-capture attempts by the exiled royalty.
 The Dutch after them also took the southern port city by force, expelling the Portuguese entirely from the peninsula.

-But the British did not gain any of the territory they controlled during Malaysia’s colonial period by military conquest.
+Instead, the British did not gain any of the territory they controlled during Malaysia’s colonial period by military conquest.
 India received the brunt of the ‘attention’, leaving the folks tasked to acquire the peninsula towards more imaginative methods.
-So they made do with some kind of dishonesty, backed with the threat of military conquest.
+So they made do with some kind of dishonesty, backed with just the threat of military conquest.

 P.S: A short while after, Light also extorted from the Sultan a matching piece of agricultral land across the strait, called Seberang Prai.
 You know, so that they would also have a secure grain supply in case Kedah tries to starve them out.
 Together they form the present day Malaysian state of Pulau Pinang.

-P.P.S: Oh, why did the Sultan let him keep both bits of land you ask?
+P.P.S: Oh, why did the Sultan let him keep both bits of land?
 Sorry, forgot that bit.
 British gunships.
-Basically, whenever tourism brochures refer to ‘persuasion’ it is safe to substitute ‘gunships’.
-You’re welcome.
+Basically, whenever tourism brochures say European ‘persuasion’ , it is safe to substitute ‘gunships’.

 But I didn’t go to Penang for the Peranakan culture and history.
-(However, if you are, but don’t want to put in too much effort, snippets of the past is easy to review through a series of wire sculptures scattered across the Heritage Area, depicting cartoons of historical snippets).
+(However, if you are, but don’t want to put in too much effort, snippets of the past is easy to review through a series of cartoon wire sculptures scattered across the Heritage Area).

-To appreciate this I must tell you something important that millennials do not remember and boomers do not speak of.
+To appreciate why I say ‘miraculous’, I must tell you something important that millennials do not remember, and boomers do not speak of.
 Yes, that’s what us Gen X are for.

 But the 2012 Penang street art – this was when public whimsical play became socially acceptable.

-People posed by them in wonderfully inventive ways.
+People posed with the artwork in wonderfully inventive ways*.
 Malaysians travelled from near and far – to play with the semi-graffiti, semi-sculptures.
 Images began to go viral on social media – perhaps Malaysia’s first Insta-boomed destination**.

 Anonymous people paint around random things in the public space like bollards and Chinese prayer altars and a dismantled pipe, and make art.